picodegallo/nom-de-plume/README.md

     * add instructions on how to start our application to this readme
 * remove phone number column from line
 * user user_story table
+* make a note in gallery when stuff ended
+* phrase like "story from 2 months ago"
+* make waiting on...'s dots animated
+* white version of logo for hover

 ## DONE